 Haribo have an advent calendar available this year.
 I found this one in Tesco, the windows contain all your haribo favourites, star mix, gold bears, maoms etc.

 Swizzels Calendars are available in Tesco, and contain all the favourite Swizzels sweets including Love Hearts and incredibly sticky Drumsticks!
 They are dairy free.

 Holland and Barrett have their own brand dairy free advent calendars which cost a very €2.99.
 They have changed the packaging this year and i thought it wasn’t very child friendly but my 8 year old said they are cool, so who am I to judge!
 They can be found in their stores in Ireland and the UK and can also be bought online.

 Non Food Based Calendars

-There has been an explosion of all different types of Advent Calendars this year, everything from wine and beer to jewellery and toys.
+There has been an explosion of all different types of Advent Calendars, everything from wine and beer to jewellery and toys.
 I think it’s all a bit crazy.
 For kids though, I do like the idea of the treats being non-food based but it’s definitely going to cost you more.

 Lego Advent Calendars

 Lego cottoned on to the Advent Calendar idea many years ago and each year release a few sets with lego gifts behind each door.
 They usually retail between €25 and €30.
 If I was to splash out for the boys these are the ones I’d get for sure.

 Smiggle is a stationery shop with amazing scented pencils and school supplies and they have a lovely Advent Calendar out this Christmas.
 I am a stationery addict myself and I think I’d love this one.